 Construction, carpentry and basic mechanics.

 All students have opportunity to participate in activities within our dedicated construction, carpentry and mechanic workshops.
-Our bespoke students and post 16 students gain skills in construction and site maintenance.
+Our bespoke students have opportunities to gain skills in construction and site maintenance.

 Students from the age of 14 years can learn construction skills and work towards a Level 1 Construction Certificate.
 Groups of students in year 10 and year 11 from secondary schools can attend one afternoon a week.